rougier/svg-tag-mode/README.md

 ```

-3. Replace any occurence of `:TODO:` with a static SVG tag displaying
+3. Replace any occurence of `:TODO:` with a dynamic SVG tag displaying
    `:TODO:`

 ```lisp